 - ¼ cup potato starch

-- ¼ cup gluten-free flour mix (I used Carol Fenster’s sorghum blend)
+- ¼ cup gluten-free flour mix or rice or sorghum flour (I used Carol Fenster’s sorghum blend)

 - 2 teaspoons sugar